Commutative exact algebras and modular tensor categories: Two constructions of commutative exact algebras

 Let $\B$ be a braided finite tensor category, and let $\C$ be a finite tensor category such that $\Z(\C)$ contains $\B$ as a braided tensor full subcategory.
-Then the category $\Z_{\B}(\C)$ of $\B$-relative Drinfeld center of $\C$ is defined.
+Then the category $\Z_{\B}(\C)=\Z_{(2)}(\B\subset \Z(\C))$, called the ($\B$-)relative Drinfeld center of $\C$ is defined.
 According to \cite{laugwitz2022relative}, $\Z_{\B}(\C)$ is a tensor subcategory of $\Z(\C)$ with FP dimension